lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 {% endhighlight %}

-All this function does is ask the question- Does the information in this *single* tracks's audio features (`song: dict`) fit within the constraints of `color :dict` ?
-If so, return True.
- In other words, `is_song_color`?
+All this function does is ask the question- Does the information in this *single* tracks's audio features dictionary fit within the constraints of this color's dictionary?
+If the value of a track's danceability, energy, acousticness, tempo and valence is found to be within the set "min" and "max" the program will return True.
+In other words, it is an algorithm that looks at a track's features and asks `is_song_color`?

+This next part is "The Sorting Hat" aspect of the program. *Note: As I mentioned earlier, to manage runtime I wrote the pool of data `all_song_features` to a `.json` file.
+I also created the function `save_songs` to copy the list of tracks of a given color over to a file titled `colorsongs` so I could view each collection more clearly.*

  {% highlight python %}